 Sometimes, as part of a settlement with the government, a provider or healthcare entity can avoid permanent exclusion by agreeing to pay fines and by agreeing to continuous monitoring by the federal government for a period of years.

-Finally, violations of the False Claim Act can bring criminal penalties to the individuals involved in the violation.
+Finally, violations of the FCA can bring criminal penalties to the individuals involved in the violation.

 Because a corporation cannot be put in prison, the federal government will go after the individuals that control the organization.
 Examples of individuals can be criminally prosecuted include the CEO, CFO and medical director of the health care entity.